 The facts and figures are not encouraging for Labour supporters.
-Since Harold Wilson’s 98-seat majority in 1966 — fifty-three years ago, at the time of writing — Tony Blair is the only Labour leader to be elected with a parliamentary majority.
+Since Harold Wilson’s 98-seat majority in 1966 — 53 years ago, at the time of writing — Tony Blair is the only Labour leader to be elected with a parliamentary majority.
 Assuming that the Fixed-Term Parliaments Act is repealed, Labour’s next realistic chance of forming a majority government is likely to be 2028 at the earliest, 23 years after Blair’s last victory in 2005.
 How we lefties hooted in 1997 when the Conservatives were wiped out in Scotland, with Labour winning 56 of the 72 seats.
 In 2019, Labour won just one seat out of 59.

 The first time I didn’t vote Labour — I usually do, with a greater or lesser degree of enthusiasm — was my first general election in 1987.
-A student at Reading (which is actually in the Wokingham constituency), I voted tactically for the SDP-Liberal Alliance candidate, duly earning a footnote in modern British politics by denting John ‘Vulcan’ Redwood’s twenty-thousand Conservative majority by one.
+A student at Reading University (which is actually in the Wokingham constituency), I voted tactically for the SDP–Liberal Alliance candidate, defiantly denting John ‘Vulcan’ Redwood’s 20,000-ish Conservative majority by one.